 It is true that China has many poor farmers and workers.
 Is Fair Trade Certification going to actually change this reality?
 There will be no meaningful impact in China, but it sure makes selling products easier.

 Where does that leave us as consumers in America?
 We can certainly stand to look past mere package labels.
 But perhaps Fair Trade USA only opened its certification to plantations and corporate farming to be more “inclusive” so companies like Honest Tea, a branch of Coca Cola, can get in on the deal.
 Fair Trade USA is also hoping to partner with Walmart, Target, and Costco.

 This is further proof that the absurd can be effectively marketed in America.
 Keep in mind that the little extra you pay for a Fair Trade product from China may be deceptive marketing.
 As a consumer it is a much better buying choice to reward quality.
-Don’t compare tea to coffee; wine is a more appropriate metaphor.
-When you look for quality you are rewarding skill at the source, and the team of professionals that produce a tea.
+Don’t compare tea to coffee though wine is a much more appropriate metaphor.
+When you look for quality, you are rewarding skill at the source and the team of professionals that produce a tea.
 There is no need for fair trade because skilled workers already are getting paid better than the unskilled workers that are making commercial grade tea.
 If you focus on quality in a global economy, you are, in the end, making a more meaningful purchase.
 Rewarding skill and substance always has more impact at the source; so don’t reward the clever marketing of middlemen.

 I sometimes hear a customer say, ‘I will only buy tea that is fair trade certified.’
 Well, for all of those socially conscious consumers looking for logos, your options just got expanded.